TamaMcGlinn/hello_pico/README.md

 ssh tama@raspi -L3333:localhost:3333 "openocd -f interface/raspberrypi-swd.cfg -f target/rp2040.cfg"
 ```

-you can connect to that port-forwarded instance of openocd with these commands:
+If using vimspector or VSCode, you can just launch.
+If you need to run gdb directly instead, enter this in a terminal:

 ```
 eval $(alr printenv)